 Class B Common stock - The Company is authorized to issue 15,000,000 shares of Class B common stock with a par value of \$0.0001 per share.
 Holders of the Company's Class B common stock are entitled to one vote for each share on each matter on which they are entitled to vote.
 In August 2017, the Company initially issued 4,312,500 Class B common stock.
 In February 2018, in connection with the decrease of the size of the Initial Public Offering, the Sponsor forfeited 431,250 shares of Class B common stock, resulting in a decrease in the total number of founder shares from 4,312,500 to 3,881,250.
 All share amounts presented in the financial statements have been retroactively restated to reflect these share forfeitures.
-Of the 3,881,250 shares of Class B common stock, an aggregate of up to 506,250 shares were subject to forfeiture to the Company by the Sponsor for no consideration to the extent that the underwriters' over-allotment option was not exercised in full.
-As of June 22, 2018, the underwriter exercised its over-allotment option in full, hence, these 506,250 shares were no longer subject to forfeiture.
-At September 30, 2018, there were 3,881,250 Class B common stock issued or outstanding.
+Of the 3,881,250 shares of Class B common stock, an aggregate of up to 506,250 shares were subject to forfeiture exercised its over-allotment option in full, hence, these 506,250 shares were no longer subject to forfeiture.
+At September 30, 2019, there were 3,881,250 Class B common stock issued or outstanding.